thoughtspot/thoughtspot.github.io/_admin/data-modeling/create-new-relationship.md

 {% include content/joins-matrix.md %}

-When creating a join between the columns in two data sources, the columns being linked must have the same data type, with the same meaning.
+When creating a join between the columns in two data sources, the linked columns must have the same data type, with the same meaning.
 That is, they must represent the same data.
-Normally, you'll make this kind of link from a fact table column to a column in a dimension table that uniquely identifies a logical entity in your data such as Employee ID for a person, Product ID for a product, or Date Key for a specific date in a date lookup table.
+Normally, you can make this kind of link from a fact table column to a column in a dimension table that uniquely identifies a logical entity in your data such as Employee ID for a person, Product ID for a product, or Date Key for a specific date in a date lookup table.

 To create a relationship through the Web interface: